Space Management Policy

 301.00 Decision Process

-1. Office of Space Planning and Management7 meets with the requester and associated deans that may be affected by the space request.
+1. Office of Space Planning and Management7 meets with the requester and associated department head(s) deans that may be affected by the space request.

-5. The President approves, denies or modifies SMC’s space recommendation.
+6. The President approves, denies, or modifies SMC's space recommendation.

-302.00 Space Standards and Target Utilization Rates; Space Management Principles and Procedures; Guidelines for Allocation & Management of Research Space
+302.00 Space Standards and Target Utilization Guidelines; Space Management Principles and Procedures; Guidelines for Allocation & Management of Research Space

-Subcommittees may be established to analyze or explore specific space issues and policies.
+Subcommittees may be established by SMC to analyze or explore specific space issues and policies.
 Subcommittees shall bring forth recommendations to SMC or RSC for discussion and recommendation.
-The SMC Chair appoints members to various subcommittees as needed.
+The SMC Chair shall appoint members to various subcommittees as needed.

 304.00 Research Space Recommendations and Inventory

-Only space allocations pertaining to academic, instructional and research uses within auxiliary, athletic and student-fee funded buildings are subject to this policy.
-Spaces within student-fee funded buildings require input from ASMSU16 and shall follow internal building policies for space decisions including priority scheduling within those facilities.
+Only space allocations pertaining to academic, instructional, and research uses within auxiliary, athletic, and student-fee funded buildings are subject to this policy.
+Spaces within student-fee funded buildings require input from ASMSU[BROKEN LINK]16 and shall follow internal building policies for space decisions including priority scheduling within those facilities.
+The SUB Advisory COmmittee shall provide a recommendation to the SMC when allocations of student spaces are proposed in the SUB.
+The Wellness Center Oversight Committee shall provide a recommendation to the SMC when allocation of student spaces are proposed in the Wellness Center.
 Spaces leased to third parties within these buildings are exempt from this policy but are subject to other MSU policies pertaining to use agreements including MOUs.
 Building oversight committees within these facilities shall help determine how spaces are allocated within the respective buildings that they advise.

 University executives, deans and department heads, and directors, are responsible for space stewardship and for accounting and reporting the space allocated to their units in accordance with this policy as well as abiding by the standards, principles, and procedures established by the Space Management Committee2.
 SPM is responsible for managing a central database and handling all space requests.